 Showing 221 Results

-Formaldehyde is found in cigarette smoke.
-It's also used to preserve dead animals.
+Ammonia is in tobacco smoke.
+It's also used to clean toilets.

 Source: "Smoking and Tobacco Control."
 U.S. Department of Health and Human Services, Public Health Service, National Institutes of Health, National Cancer Institute.
-Risks Associated with Smoking Cigarettes with Low Machine-Measured Yields of Tar and Nicotine, Oct.
-2001.
+Risks Associated with Smoking Cigarettes with Low Machine-Measured Yields of Tar and Nicotine.
+19 Nov.
+2001: 178.